-Sophie obtained her physiotherapy degree from Laval University (Quebec, Canada) in 2008.
-In 2013, she moved to the Yukon and worked as a physiotherapist at Copper Ridge Place for two years.
-Recognizing the need for more pelvic health services in the community, she took post-graduate training with Pelvic Health Solutions in 2015, and completed her level 1 (Urinary Incontinence in Female & Male), level 2 (Male & Female Pelvic Pain) and level 3 (Treating the Pain System: a New Model of Care) courses.
+Sophie obtained her physiotherapy degree from Laval University (Quebec, Canada) in 2008 and moved to the Yukon in 2013.
+Recognizing the need for more pelvic health services in the community, she took post-graduate training with Pelvic Health Solutions in 2015 and opened her own practice, Physio Borealis, the only physiotherapy clinic strictly focused on pelvic health in the Yukon.

 Through her Pelvic Health Physiotherapy practice, Sophie soon developed a passion for treating pregnant & post partum women.
 Indeed, she felt privileged to support women through this very special stage of life and get to develop a relationship both with Mom & Baby.
 In 2018, she decided to push her passion further and undertook special training at the Institute for Birth Healing (Denver, CO, USA).
 After attending three courses (Holistic Treatment of the Pregnant Body, Holistic Treatment of the Post Partum Body, Advanced Treatment of the Post Partum Body), Sophie successfully completed her exams and received her Birth Healing Specialist certification in December 2018.
-She is proud to be the 1st therapist in Canada to obtain this special certification which provides her with advanced techniques to help women prepare & recover from birth.
+She is proud to be the 1st therapist in Canada to obtain this special certification which provides her with advanced techniques to help moms prepare & recover from birth.

 What is Pelvic Health Physiotherapy?